Forthcoming and Online First Articles

 DOI: 10.1504/WREMSD.2022.10051792

-Abstract: Entrepreneurship and Sustainability are inevitable to the modern world.
-This review is twenty years consolidation of the high-quality papers related to sustainable entrepreneurship.
-This review had the purpose of understanding the factors, challenges, and models related to sustainable entrepreneurship.
-In this review, sixty-two peer-reviewed journal articles in thirty- three journals related to sustainable entrepreneurship in the last two decades.
+Abstract: Entrepreneurship and sustainability are inevitable to the modern world.
+This review is 20 years' consolidation of the high-quality papers related to sustainable entrepreneurship.
+This review had the purpose of understanding the factors, challenges and models related to sustainable entrepreneurship.
+In this review, 62 peer-reviewed journal articles in 33 journals related to sustainable entrepreneurship in the last two decades were studied.
 This paper used Web of Science resources to picture the current working themes in sustainable entrepreneurship.
-The topics of factors influencing sustainable entrepreneurship, the challenges of sustainable entrepreneurship, and models of sustainable entrepreneurship were important.
-This research had identified forty-six determinants, ten challenges, and several models of sustainable entrepreneurship.
+The topics of 'factors influencing sustainable entrepreneurship', 'the challenges of sustainable entrepreneurship' and 'models of sustainable entrepreneurship' were important.
+This research had identified 46 determinants, 10 challenges and several models of sustainable entrepreneurship.
 R studio and Wordstat are used for content analysis.
-This research had identified forty-six determinants, ten challenges, and several models of sustainable entrepreneurship.
-This research identified under-researched determinants, challenges, and models, with scope for further exploration.
+This research identified under-researched determinants, challenges and models, with scope for further exploration.

-• Comparitive Assessment of Green Growth Indicators for China and India Order a copy of this article
+• Comparative assessment of green growth indicators for China and India Order a copy of this article

 Abstract: The paper empirically analyses green growth development in India and China as they are the emerging economies of Asia.
 Economic growth with the environmental and social well being is vital for achieving green growth.
 The study uses longitudinal data for both countries from 1990 to 2016 for empirical analysis.
 T-test and hierarchical clustering have been used to find significant differences between India and China.
 We found that green growth is a challenging course for both the countries though their growth patterns are entirely different with China leading the green growth pathway with advanced technology and structure.
 In India, apart from the enforced regulations, the activities need to be implemented for meaningful progress in the area of green growth.
 The outcome of the paper depicts the difference in growth patterns of both the countries concerning green growth indicators.